 Last and not least, this may sound weird, but we never travel without a small roll of duct tape.
 We just roll some off the big roll onto a smaller roll when we travel.
 Our love affair with duct tape began when we were backpacking in South America.
 Things would break and we couldn’t replace them.

 You don’t need to take much.
 Just a little.
 I promise you won’t regret it!
-Click here for the latest prices.
+Click here to buy duct tape for your next trip.

 Phew, that is a long explanation of 14 little things.
 Obviously there are LOADS more things on our family travel packing list, but these 14 items are our must have travel accessories that we can’t live without.